forthrightla/joshwrightlac/projects/ribbon-case-study.md

 ### My role

-* **Product strategy:** As Principal Designer, I partnered closely with the VPs of Marketing and Creative to determine product strategy.
+* **Product strategy:** As Principal Designer, I partnered closely with the VPs of Marketing, Creative, and UX to determine product strategy.
 * **UX & Product design:** Mind-melding with a fellow Product Designer, we pair designed the entire experience from top to bottom, developing a design system and a visual language.
 * **Engineering:** I worked closely with our engineers to ensure parity with shipped designs.
 This included functionality, look and feel, and animation.